Check back frequently for more information about our upcoming Calendar of Programs and Events.

 Fairy House Festival and Tea Party

-Back by popular demand!
-A celebration of Fairy Houses that connects children to the natural world.
-This magical afternoon features Tracy Kane reading from her book, Fairy Houses, and sharing photos of whimsical fairy habitats built from all natural materials to attract fairies and their friends.
-Children visit The Fells Fairy Village and create their very own fairy house.
-The afternoon culminates with a meet-the-author/book signing by Tracy Kane and a fanciful Tea Party on the Veranda.
-Children are invited to wear original garments inspired by their idea of fairies, fairy houses and the magic of nature and to bring an original fairy house for display (optional).
-Children $6, adults $12, includes site admission.
-Space limited, reserve online or by calling 603-763-4789 x3 no later than July 22.
+This is our third annual Fairy House Festival—a celebration of Fairy Houses that connects children to the natural world.
+This magical afternoon features author, Illustrator, and educator Tracy Kane reading from her book, Fairy Houses, and sharing photos of whimsical fairy habitats built from all natural materials.
+Children visit The Fells Fairy Village and create their very own fairy house and meet Tracy Kane during a whimsical Tea Party on the veranda.
+Children are invited to build and bring a fairy house for display (optional) and to wear original garments inspired by their idea of a tea party to celebrate fairies (also optional).
+Members-children $5, adults $10; nonmembers-children $8, adults $18.
+Includes site admission.
+Book sale and signing follows.
+Space is limited, so sign up early.
+Registration required by August 15.
+To register, call 603-763-4789 x3.
 Supported by grants from the New Hampshire Charitable Foundation’s Wellborn Ecology Fund, and the Creekmore and Adele Fath Charitable Foundation.

 Tracy Kane majored in illustration at Philadelphia College of Art.
 She also studied in London, England where she met her husband, Barry.
 After working as a commercial artist for NH Public Television, she now spends most of her time introducing communities to the joy of fairy house building.
 Says Tracy: “My goal in producing the Fairy House’s Series, is to connect children with the wonders of nature.
 I use the fairies as a vehicle to remind them that nature’s magic is all around us.”

 Wednesday-Friday, August 20-22, 10am-3pm